Distributed Symmetric Key Establishment: A scalable, quantum-proof key distribution system: Abstract

 \section{Abstract}

 We propose and implement a protocol for a scalable, cost-effective, information-theoretically secure key distribution and management system.
-The system, called Distributed Symmetric Key Exchange (DSKE)\footnote{Originally named Quantum Key Infrastructure (QKI).}, relies on pre-shared random numbers between DSKE clients and a group of Security Hubs.
+The system, called Distributed Symmetric Key Establishment (DSKE)\footnote{Originally named Quantum Key Infrastructure (QKI) and then Distributed Symmetric Key Exchange (DSKE).
+The term `key establishment' is to align with NIST terminology.}, relies on pre-shared random numbers between DSKE clients and a group of Security Hubs.
 Any group of DSKE clients can use the DSKE protocol to distill from the pre-shared numbers a secret key.
 The clients are protected from Security Hub compromise via a secret sharing scheme that allows the creation of the final key without the need to trust individual Security Hubs.
 Precisely, if the number of compromised Security Hubs does not exceed a certain threshold, confidentiality is guaranteed to DSKE clients and, at the same time, robustness against denial-of-service (DoS) attacks.
 The DSKE system can be used for quantum-secure communication, can be easily integrated into existing network infrastructures, and can support arbitrary groups of communication parties that have access to a key.
 We discuss the high-level protocol, analyze its security, including its robustness against disruption.
 A proof-of-principle demonstration of secure communication between two distant clients with a DSKE-based VPN using Security Hubs on Amazon Web Server (AWS) nodes thousands of kilometres away from them was performed, demonstrating the feasibility of DSKE-enabled secret sharing one-time-pad encryption with a data rate above 50\nobreakspace Mbit/s and a latency below 70\nobreakspace ms.

 \keywords{pre-shared keys, key management, quantum-safe cryptography, secret sharing, information-theoretical security, one-time-pad encryption}